dtc111111/Compact_GSSLAM/README.md

   ```
   Please note the evaluation of ```depth_L1``` metric requires reconstruction of the mesh, which in turns requires headless installation of open3d if you are running on a cluster.

-  ## 📧 Contact
-  If you have any questions regarding this project, please contact Liyuan Zhu (liyzhu@stanford.edu).
-If you want to use our intermediate results for qualitative comparisons, please reach out to the same email.

 # ✏️ Acknowledgement
-Our implementation is heavily based on <a href="https://vladimiryugay.github.io/gaussian_slam/index.html">Gaussian-SLAM</a> and <a href="https://github.com/muskie82/MonoGS">MonoGS</a>.
+Our implementation is heavily based on <a href="https://vladimiryugay.github.io/gaussian_slam/index.html">Gaussian-SLAM</a> and <a href="https://github.com/muskie82/MonoGS">MonoGS</a> and <a href="https://vladimiryugay.github.io/gaussian_slam/index.html">Loop-Splat</a>.
 We thank the authors for their open-source contributions.
 If you use the code that is based on their contribution, please cite them as well.
 We thank [Jianhao Zheng](https://jianhao-zheng.github.io/) for the help with datasets and [Yue Pan](https://github.com/YuePanEdward) for the fruitful discussion.<br>

 ```bash
 conda env create -f environment.yml